ruffle-rs/ruffle/tests/README.md

 sleep_to_meet_frame_rate = false # If true, slow the tick rate to match the movies requested fps rate image = false # If true, capture a screenshot of the movie and compare it against a "known good" image ignore = false # If true, ignore this test.
-Please comment why, ideally link to an issue, so we know what's up
+Please comment why, ideally link to an issue, so we know what's up output_path = "output.txt" # Path (relative to the directory containing test.toml) to the expected output

 # Sometimes floating point math doesn't exactly 100% match between flash and rust.
 # If you encounter this in a test, the following section will change the output testing from "exact" to "approximate"